With the average corporate job posting receiving around 250 applicants, it can be hard to stand…

 It’s important to communicate clearly with your team while working remotely.
 Try these suggestions to make sure everyone is on the same page when it comes to your schedule:

-► Join all meetings by phone call or video, if you can, so communication isn’t disrupted just because you aren’t at the office
+- Join all meetings by phone call or video, if you can, so communication isn’t disrupted just because you aren’t at the office.
+This will be especially helpful if you’re social distancing, as it creates human interaction without in-person contact

 Manage expectations and limit distractions